renuka142/git-series-students/TASKS.md

 2.Easy code hosting
 3.Improved code writing
 4.Code safety
-5.Keeps track of all changes made
+5.Keeps track of all changes made.

 - What is a version control system?
 How git is VCS?
 ANS:A version control system is a system that keeps track of all changes that user have made .